Study on our Boston Campus

 By mastering the curriculum in this Graduate Certificate, you will gain valuable insight to help you succeed when faced with real-world global supply chain management challenges.

 Each of the classes for your Graduate Certificate in Supply Chain Management will help you gain essential business knowledge to develop your career potential.
-This program was designed to be F1 visa compliant.
-For international students, you will take five classes over an eight-month period (two semesters) to be visa compliant.
+You will take two required courses and select an additional two or three electives.
+The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
+For International students, you will take five classes over an eight-month period (two semesters) to be visa compliant.

 Focuses on the integrative management of processes and activities involved in transformation and delivery of goods and services.
 Offers students an opportunity to obtain foundational knowledge on operations and supply chain management concepts, techniques, and functions.
 Topics covered include sourcing and procurement, manufacturing and service operations, process design and control, quality management, capacity planning, demand planning and forecasting, inventory management, transportation and distribution management, interfirm relationship management, and attendant information flows.